Introduction to Microsoft Defender for Storage

 Download the file you uploaded in step 3.

-Within two hours you'll get the following security alert from Security Center:
+Within two hours you'll get the following security alert from Defender for Cloud:

-In this article, you learned about Azure Defender for Storage.
+In this article, you learned about Microsoft Defender for Storage.

 For related material, see the following articles:

-- Whether an alert is generated by Security Center, or received by Security Center from a different security product, you can export it.
-To export your alerts to Azure Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Exporting alerts to a SIEM.
+- Whether an alert is generated by Defender for Cloud, or received by Defender for Cloud from a different security product, you can export it.
+To export your alerts to Microsoft Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Exporting alerts to a SIEM.

 - How to enable Advanced Defender for Storage

-- The list of Azure Defender for Storage alerts
+- The list of Microsoft Defender for Storage alerts

 - Microsoft's threat intelligence capabilities